9 Cool Ways to Turn Your Chevy Suburban into a Camper

 - Invest in a roof box or buy plastic tins to organize your gear in the back

-- Carry a roll-out table on which to cook and eat
+- Carry a roll-out table (We use this REI roll top table) on which to cook and eat

 - Buy collapsible camping chairs